-- 1. To construct and operate an Accoya® Wood manufacturing facility in line with its business plan; - 2.
-To manage delays in the construction schedule due to Covid-19 - To receive sufficient supply of Accoya® Wood to satisfy current demand until the Group's own factory is operational; and - 4.
-To grow sales of Accoya® Wood in line with its business plan.
+- Receive sufficient imported supply of Accoya[®] Wood to satisfy current demand until the Group's own factory is operational; - 2.
+Construct and operate an Accoya® Wood manufacturing facility in line with its business plan; and - 3.
+Grow sales of Accoya® Wood in line with its business plan.

 The Group's current business is the importing and marketing of Accoya® Wood, which the Group has done since 2008.
 The Group has sufficient financing available to operate this existing import business on a going concern basis.
-The Group's Directors are of a view that the opportunity exists for the Group to build and operate its own Accoya® factory in China.
+The Group's Directors are of a view that an opportunity exists for the Group to build and operate its own Accoya® factory in China.

-In order to fund its operations and the construction of the new factory, the Group has a loan facility available from a third party, the financing commitments by NTAAC and its partner bank, and the 10 July 2019 subscription agreement for €15m euros.
-However, the provision of the funds are inherently uncertain, as they are conditional on the achievement of project milestones related to the construction of the Accoya® Wood factory in China; these milestones including certain government approvals, project execution, and general country risk.
-The first milestone has already been achieved, and the Company has received equity funds in relation to this milestone.
+In order to fund its operations and the construction of the new factory, the Group has a loan facility available from a third party, the financing commitments by NTAAC and a leading Chinese bank, and the 10 July 2019 subscription agreement for €15m.
+However, the provision of the funds is inherently uncertain, as they are conditional on the achievement of project milestones related to the construction of the Accoya[®] Wood factory in China; these milestones including certain government approvals, project execution, and general country risk.
+Several key milestones have already been achieved, and the Company has received equity funds in relation to these milestones.
 In summary, the validity and success of our business plan is dependent on many factors, some outside of the direct control of the Group's management.

-Despite these uncertainties, the Directors are confident that the Group will be able to obtain sufficient funds to build an Accoya® Wood factory and to execute the Group's business plan and to fully realise the carrying amount of the non-current assets.
+Despite these uncertainties, the Directors are confident that the Group has sufficient financing in place to build an Accoya[®] Wood factory and to execute the Group's business plan and to fully realise the carrying amount of the non-current assets.

-To deal with the above-mentioned risks and uncertainties, the Group is working closely with its technology licensing partner in Europe, Titan Wood, and our local Chinese partners, NTAAC and Bank of Jiangsu, to closely manage the execution risks associated with this type of project.
+To deal with the above-mentioned risks and uncertainties, the Group is working closely with its technology licensing partner in Europe, Titan Wood, and our local Chinese partners, NTAAC and a leading Chinese bank, to closely manage the execution risks associated with this type of project.